Right to reside

 How to do this and what are the currently known key dates and facts?
-Find out reading our Settled Status guide (updated January 2019).
+Find out more by reading our Settled Status Guide (updated March 2019).

-However, the UK government announced it would implement the “Settled Status” scheme in the event of no deal – with some changes.
-Read in detail here: Policy paper on citizens’ rights in the event of a no deal Brexit.
+The UK Parliament has not accepted the government’s plan for Brexit.
+This means that the UK might leave the EU without a deal.
+The UK government announced it would implement the ‘Settled Status’ scheme in the event of no deal – with some changes.
+Read in detail: Policy paper on citizens’ rights in the event of a no deal Brexit.

 Most of the sections on this page explain rights of the EU citizens who currently live in the UK.
 Those EU citizens who will arrive to the UK after a certain date (depending on the result of negotiations) will probably have different rights.
 Read here: Government outlines no deal arrangements for EU citizens.